DetectiveLiAssociates/portfolio-/README.md

 - This is where your minishell nightmare meets the real elm-street from the Twilight-Zone!

-Cheers! - Judge of Hell Salutes You!
+From Hell We Salute You: *Cheers*!

 👑 (Vtn.).
 Det.
 Li, P.I
    Author-Coder >>>>>>>